sofathitesh/doconce/trunk/docs/demos/manual/manual.rst

 a suitable format (say ``mypic.png`` for HTML output).

-.. _figs/dinoimpact.gif:
+.. _fig:impact:

 .. figure:: figs/dinoimpact.gif
    :width: 400

-   It can't get worse than this....
+   It can't get worse than this.... (fig:impact)

 Another type of special lines starts with ``@@@CODE`` and enables copying